gitlabhq/omnibus-gitlab/doc/update/README.md

 ```

+To avoid this issue, either:

-For a successful install, you can use the same instructions that we provide in the [Updating using a manually downloaded package](#updating-using-a-manually-downloaded-package) section.
-Alternatively, you can temporarily disable obsoletion checking in yum by adding `--setopt=obsoletes=0` to the options given to the command.
+- Use the same instructions provided in the [Updating using a manually downloaded package](#updating-using-a-manually-downloaded-package) section.
+- Temporarily disable obsoletion checking in yum by adding `--setopt=obsoletes=0` to the options given to the command.